delphes/delphes.github.io/md/workbook/modules.md

 ## Efficiency

-Selects candidates from the InputArray according to the efficiency formula
+Selects candidates from the InputArray according to the efficiency formula.

 - input: